Basking shark: Evolutionary history

-The oldest known members of Cetorhinidae are members of the extinct genus Keasius, from middle Eocene of Antarctica, the Eocene of Oregon and possibly the Eocene of Russia.
+The oldest known members of Cetorhinidae are members of the extinct genus Keasius, from the middle Eocene of Antarctica, the Eocene of Oregon and possibly the Eocene of Russia.
 Members of the modern genus Cetorhinus appear during the Miocene, with members of the modern species appearing during the Late Miocene.
 The association of Pseudocetorhinus from the Late Triassic of Europe with Cetorhinidae is doubtful.